leonardoLavagna/qaoa/README.md

 * Install the requirements with `pip install -r requirements.txt`

 For further guidance check the examples in the `documentation` and `tutorials` directories.

+## Contributing
+We welcome contributions to enhance the functionality and performance of the models.
+Please submit pull requests or open issues for any improvements or bug fixes.

+## License
+This project is licensed under the MIT License.